Election-Tech-Initiative/electionguard/README.md

 ### C ++

-A subset of the ElectionGuard SDK implemented in C++ to support ballot encryption.
+An ElectionGuard Core implemented in C++ to support ballot encryption.

 [📁 Source][election-guard-cpp-source-code] |
 [📦 Package][election-guard-cpp-package] |